“Achieving Goals” Section Overview

 It’s definitely time for you to make a change for the better.
 Ultimately, you are the only one who CAN change it.
 You hold all the cards.
 Of course, life can always hand you a “trump” card now and then, but if you have strong, realistic goals, you can get over the results of that trump card and move onto a wonderful, fulfilled person.

 Having a life without goals is kind of like being a ball on a pinball machine.
 You give it a push and it bounces all over the place.
 It has highs and lows and big scores and small ones.
 It doesn’t do what it wants.
 It just bounces back from hitting other things.

 The other things seem to be in more control than the ball.
 When the ball does finally go through the bottom it doesn’t return.
 You don’t want to let your life be that way.
 You don’t want to just wander around letting other things push you around and into your grave.
 You need to fight back.
 You need to have good goals.

 Goals are important in life for many reasons.
 Here are a few: Below are 6 key reasons why setting goals is so important:

-1. Helps you envision your future—Where will you be in five years?
+1. Setting goals helps you envision your future—Where will you be in five years?
 Where would you like to be?
 If you don’t know, how are you going to get there?
 You’re working and working, going through life every day, and struggling to work for what everyone else wants.
 Doing what your boss says, listening to your friends, moving on as quickly as you can to nowhere.

 Setting goals helps you verbalize what YOU want for a change.
 It gives you an opportunity to start working toward something that is going to make YOU happy.
 Do you actually like your job?
 You’d be surprised at the number of people who don’t, yet they continue to get up every day andgo to work just because it pays the bills.